kevinohara80/premote/README.md

 # Premote

-Javascript Remoting in Visualforce has an ugly api. **Premote** fixes it by letting you wrap your Remote Action calls in a promise based on [Q](https://github.com/kriskowal/q).
+Javascript Remoting in Visualforce has an ugly api. **Premote** fixes this by letting you wrap your Remote Action calls in a promise based on [Q](https://github.com/kriskowal/q).

 ## Requirements